cgroll/cgroll.github.io/tools.md

 [Readwise](https://readwise.io/) is a tool that helps users to review and retain the information they've read.
-It works by integrating with popular reading apps like Kindle, Instapaper, and Pocket, and automatically extracting highlights, notes and annotations that users have made in those apps.
+It works by integrating with popular reading apps like Kindle, Instapaper, and Pocket, and automatically extracts highlights, notes and annotations that users have made in those apps.
 It then presents those notes in a daily email digest, and allows users to review the information at a scheduled time.
 By doing so, it helps